mgarythomas/mgarythomas.github.io/content/posts/options/index.md

 ---

-## Alternative Target Architecture and Trade-Offs
+## Evaluating Alternative Target Architectures and Trade-Offs
 See also [Alternative Target Architecture and Trade-Offs]

 ### Criteria

-* Time and cost realising the alternative
+* **Time and cost realising the alternative** — Evaluate the investment required relative to business value delivered.
-* Time period for estimated benefits
+* **Time period for estimated benefits** — Consider when tangible benefits will be realised following implementation.
-* Adherence to architecture guidelines
+* **Adherence to architecture guidelines** — Ensure compliance with architectural standards and principles.
-* Delivery - (Buy, Build, Re-Use, Extend)
+* **Delivery (Buy, Build, Re-Use, Extend)** — Assess available delivery options based on strategic alignment and cost-effectiveness.
-* Impact on business capabilities
+* **Impact on business capabilities** — Understand how the alternative will affect the organisation’s ability to deliver services.
-* Risks associated with alternatives
+* **Risks associated with alternatives** — Identify potential risks, dependencies, and mitigations for each alternative.

-### Gap Analysis

-### Gap Analysis
+## Performing a Gap Analysis

 A Gap Analysis is a critical tool for identifying the differences between the current state of the architecture and the target state, which could include both functional and non-functional requirements.
 It helps identify what is missing or what needs to change to achieve the desired outcomes.
 The analysis should consider both immediate needs and future scalability, ensuring that strategic decisions are aligned with business objectives.